abajwa-hw/single-view-demo/README.md

 This is a simplified version of the lab available as a Zeppelin notebook.

 - Audience:
-  - For those looking for a 'single view' demo with minimal CLI steps required
+  - For those looking for an automated 'single view' demo with minimal CLI steps required
   - For students enrolled into the "Technical Sales Professional" course

 - Materials: